ranfysvalle02/blog-drafts/vanilla-agent.md

 Download the full source code [here.](https://github.com/ranfysvalle02/vanilla-agents)

+## Breaking Down the Tasks into a Custom Process

+* **Task 1: Search for YouTube Videos**
+  * This task involves identifying relevant YouTube videos based on a given query or topic.
+* **Task 2: Summarize the Content**
+  * This task requires extracting the transcripts, key points and ideas from the videos found in Task 1.

+**Creating a Custom Process:**

+To combine these tasks into a cohesive workflow, we can define a `CustomProcess` that:

+1. **Retrieves Videos:** search for videos based on a user-provided query.
+2. **Extracts Content:** extract the transcripts of the retrieved videos.
+3. **Summarizes Content:** generate summaries from the extracted transcripts.

 **Key Components and How They Work:**

 1. **Tools:** These are the building blocks of your AI's functionality.
 Think of them as specialized skills.
 For instance, a `SearchTool` might leverage DuckDuckGo to retrieve information from the web.